MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Introduced in this update:

-- "Report a Problem" feature improvements in Teams mode (equivalent of "Give Feedback" in Skype for Business mode)
+- "Report a Problem" feature improvements in Teams mode (equivalent of "Give Feedback" in Skype for Business mode).
-- Enable ability to fall back from Teams to Skype for Business mode for SIP calls
+- Enable ability to fall back from Teams to Skype for Business mode for SIP calls.
-- Accessibility improvements (Narrator, Magnifier)
+- Accessibility improvements (Narrator, Magnifier).
-- Automatically restart app when required after XML provisioning changes have been applied
+- Automatically restart app when required after XML provisioning changes are applied.
-- Miscellaneous fixes
+- Miscellaneous fixes.

 ### 4.0.8.0 (07/06/2018)